 Prerequisites and Other Courses

 All applicants must complete the following PREPROFESSIONAL PREREQUISITE COURSES with a grade of C or better by the end of the fall semester before the Program’s academic year begins in late June.
+Preference is given to applicants whose prerequisites are no older than 5 years at the time of application:

-- Human* Anatomy & Physiology, including labs: 6-8 semester hours (To meet this requirement take Human Anatomy and Physiology 1 with lab PLUS Human Anatomy and Physiology 2 with lab –OR– take Human Anatomy with lab PLUS Human Physiology)
+- Human* Anatomy & Physiology, including labs: 6-8 semester hours (To meet this requirement take Human Anatomy and Physiology 1 with lab PLUS Human Anatomy and Physiology 2 with lab –OR– take Human Anatomy with lab PLUS Human Physiology) Human Anatomy and Physiology courses must cover all organ systems.
+Applied Anatomy and Physiology courses that do not will not be recognized as fulfilling the prerequisite course requirement.

 - Microbiology** including lab: 3-5 semester hours (preference is given to those with higher level Microbiology)